NCAR/esds/posts/scipy-2021-takeaways.md

 - Academic careers?
   - Postdocs, students, RSEs, faculty
 - Industry ("big tech"?)

+  - What is their role in all of this?

 - **Software is more than papers and code**
   - Services and content - impact
   - Software